10 Tips to Avoid and Recover from Shadowban

-But in this strict policy few genuine accounts are getting messed-up and so it’s our duty to pass from that filter and show that we are genuine human being and our account is genuine.
+But in this strict policy, few genuine accounts are getting messed-up.
+And so it’s our duty to pass from that filter and show that we are genuine human being and our account is genuine.

 What is Instagram Shadowban?

-The term “shadowban” has been around since 2006 when twitter used it for the first time.
-Twitter had announced that they are filtering out abusive tweets on its platform by applying a sort of temporary “time-out” on users who broke their terms of service.
+The term “SHADOWBAN” has been around since 2006 when Twitter used it for the first time.
+Twitter had announced that they are filtering out abusive tweets on its platform.
+By applying a sort of temporary “time-out” on users who broke their terms of service.
 But they used to inform their users about it.

-How to find out if you’re a target of Instagram’s Shadowban:
+How to find out if you’re a target of Instagram’s Shadowban?

 ** Do not rely on the Instagram Shadowban Tester websites.**

-How to Avoid the Shadowban
+Few Tips to Avoid the Shadowban

 1. Stop using banned or broken hashtags

 Recently there have been over 60,000 such banned hashtags.

 #dogsofinstagram #boho #costumes #tanlines #humpday #tgif #brain #saltwater #petitie #curvy #singlelife #thebaligroom #elevator #astreetphoto #books #meme #newyears #todayimwearing #snapchat #skype #sallyhansen #shesquats #pushups #easter #curvy #kindredparents #dedicationstudio #hairychest #ineedhelplol